 - You have more freedom to work and be social.

 - It’s gentler on your body—including your heart.

-- You will need a catheter (a soft, flexible tube) surgically placed in your abdomen—and you will need to care for it.
+- A peritoneal catheter (a soft, flexible tube) will be surgically placed in your abdomen.

 - Know it may take some time to get used to the feeling of fluid in your belly.

-- Make sure you follow precautions to help you avoid the risk of an infection called peritonitis.
+- Following certain precautions will help you avoid the risk of an infection called peritonitis.
 Your nurse will give you instructions on avoiding infection.